goonstation/goonstation/.github/CONTRIBUTOR_GUIDELINES.md

 {%hackmd @ZeWaka/dark-theme %}

+## Triage Team
+Have you contributed to the game and want to get more involved?
+Join our triage team!

+These people can close and label issues/PRs but do not have merge rights or any special authority within the community.

+Here's the general criteria for people to apply:
+* Have actively engaged with Goonstation development (Example: making or reviewing a PR).
+* Have demonstrated themselves to be polite and welcoming representatives of the project.
+* Are comfortable with following the [Triage Team Guidelines](https://github.com/goonstation/goonstation/blob/master/.github/TRIAGE_GUIDELINES.md).

+If you think these apply to (likely so if you're reading this), feel free to fill out the [Triage Application](https://dyno.gg/form/323aa72b).
+It's __very very basic__, and we accept basically anyone who asks, so don't hesitate if you are interested!

 ## Making PRs (read before making a PR)
 Aside from the actual changes to the repo that you make, opening a PR has some required sections in the initial PR comment.
 Here are the general guidelines for filling out each section.